 JC Blogs: My Top Blogging Tools (that I wish I had discovered sooner)

 Now I’ve been blogging for over 2 years, I have a very solid number of tools I use to help with the blog and social media.
-I’ve tried a heap out over that time but these are the ones I always go back to and the ones which I wish I had known about when I first started blogging, as they are just so useful.
+From using a FAQ page schema generator to ensure the content is correctly marked up to help with my SEO to post scheduling tools, I’ve tried a heap out over that time but these are the ones I always go back to and the ones which I wish I had known about when I first started blogging, as they are just so useful.

 I yap on about Buffer enough I know but it is just the easiest tool to use to schedule tweets.
 Although other apps may have more analytics or fancy features but Buffer is just fast, easy to use and boom, all your tweets are done for the day.
 The re-buffer functionality is essential, making it easy to reshare any popular tweets so it’s not a pain to have to re-do any of them.
 I’m also investigating Hiplay at the moment too which is similar to Meet Edgar in terms of being able to automatically share evergreen content (posts that are always relevent), making it even easier to drive traffic from Twitter without even thinking about it.